toucansites/website/src/contents/docs/content-management/page-bundles/index.md

 ## Slug Management

 The slug of the page is determined by the directory name.
-The `home` directory is always set as the home page of the website, and the “not found” page is typically placed in a `404` folder.
+The `home` directory is always set as the home page of the website, and the "not found" page is typically placed in a `404` folder.

 These paths can be customized using a configuration file, and all other pages will have slugs based on the directory structure.
 For example, if the structure is `/a/b/c` with an`index.md` file inside `c`, the slug would be `/a/b/c/`.